Skip to content

 UniSey Centre for Environment and Education

-Terence joined UniSey in 2015 as a scientific laboratory technician and field lecturer for BSc Environmental Science students.
-He managed the day-to-day operations of the environmental science laboratory and supported student research methods, practicals, and thesis work, including for international students undertaking their Master’s and PhDs.
-He also plays a vital role in communicating with parents to recruit students for the BSc Environmental Science programme.
+Mr. Terence Vel joined the University of Seychelles (UniSey) in 2015 as a Scientific Laboratory Technician and Field Lecturer for BSc Environmental Science students.
+He manages the daily operations of the environmental science laboratory and supports student research methods, practicals, and thesis work, including projects of international Master’s and PhD students.
+He also communicates with parents to support student recruitment for the BSc Environmental Science programme.

 Hill, M. J., Holm, K., Vel, T. & Shah, N. J. (2003).